TinyMan/ni-myrio-cpp-template/README.md

 # ni-myrio-cpp-template
-A Template eclipse project for NI MyRio, defining build settings for C++11
+A Template eclipse project for NI MyRio, defining build settings for C++11 and helper classes to manipulate the NI FPGA.
 # How To Use It
 * **Prerequiste**
 You should follow the guide at http://www.ni.com/tutorial/14619/en/